adriancs2/SimpleText2Speech/README.md

 # Simple Text to Speech for Windows

-A Simple Text to Speech Portable Software for Windows
+A Simple Text to Speech Software for Windows.
+Written in C#.
+It uses Windows built-in speech synthesis to read the text.

 ![](https://raw.githubusercontent.com/adriancs2/SimpleText2Speech/master/wiki/01.png)